Best Countries for Quality of Life in 2026

 Purchasing Power and Economic Stability

 High purchasing power allows residents to cover housing, food, healthcare, and leisure comfortably.
-Luxembourg, Switzerland, and Denmark rank highly due to strong economies and wages that offset higher costs of living.
+The Netherlands, Denmark and Luxembourg rank highly due to strong economies and wages that offset higher costs of living.

 Safety, Healthcare, and Environmental Quality